Friday, April 6, 2018

 This is essentially a very silly book, but that doesn't stop me loving it.
 I've read it twice and will probably read it again and again down the line whenever I need a bit of comforting and a reminder that occasionally love triumphs over evil in romantic hackneyed ways which I guess I'm fool enough to enjoy.

-English author Patricia Wentworth is most noted for her Miss Silver series but NOTHING VENTURE is not a Miss Silver book, it is instead one of several stand-a-lones written in the early years.
-Wentworth was a prolific author, so there's lots and lots of books (some good, some very good, and some not so) to get lost in.
+English author Patricia Wentworth is most noted for her Miss Silver series (and rightly so) but NOTHING VENTURE is not a Miss Silver book, it is instead one of several stand-alones written in Wentworth's early writing years.
+Patrica Wentworth was a prolific author, so there are lots and lots of books (some good, some very good, and some not so) to get lost in.
 These are all basically the sorts of stories which offer up sympathetic characters, a good (occasionally excellent) cozy type mystery and a romance somewhere in the mix.
 Books as comfort food - you've heard that before and you know what I'm talking about.
 Sometimes (especially these days) we just need a dose of comfort reading above all else.

 There's little in this particular story-line that coincides with any reality, but that's okay.